Top countries to make the most of your retirement (and have a high pace of life)

 Annual fee: THB 20,000 (≈ USD 570) (excluding V.A.T.).

 - Elite Family Premium Membership: For Elite Visa holder’s dependents.
 Renewable 5-year multiple entry visa with extendable 1-year length of stay per each entry.
-Membership validity subject to validity of core member.
+Membership validity subject to the validity of the core member.

 Membership fee: THB 1m (≈ USD 28,500) (including V.A.T.).